Q: What are the deadlines to apply for student teaching?

 EL - Education Liaison – Personnel at Rio Salado College, who hire, train and support the College Supervisors.

-FEC - Field Experience Coordinator – Individual at Rio Salado College who contacts the districts/schools to arrange student teaching placements for students in the Post Baccalaureate Teacher Prep Program.
+FEC - Field Experience Coordinator – Individual at Rio Salado College who contacts the districts/schools to arrange student teaching placements for students in the Post Baccalaureate Educator Preparation Program.

 IR - Institutional Recommendation – A document that serves as your application for your provisional teacher certification.
 The IR verifies you have met teacher certification requirements in a state approved program without requiring you to provide transcript copies to the ADE.
 The IR saves you both time and money in the certification process—you pay a reduced fee for your certificate and can get same day certification if you go in person to the ADE.
 This is available to you within two weeks following completion of your student teaching assignment and Rio Salado's receipt of the documentation from your College Supervisor.